Regular readers will surely know what it is. But in case you’re a newbie – first let’s do a quick overview of the debt to credit ratio definition:

 - 85 – 100%

-I didn’t just pull those numbers from where the sun don’t shine.
-They were actually posted by a moderator on MyFICO who has 30,000 posts under their belt.
-While the exact bracket ranges for 10% and above may or may not be accurate, there is ample evidence to support that having a debt to credit of 9% or lower is best and falling within any bracket above that will adversely affect your score (the higher you go, the more it will hurt).
+Those numbers were actually posted by a moderator on MyFICO who has 30,000 posts under their belt.
+While the exact bracket ranges for 10 percent and above may or may not be accurate, there is ample evidence to support that having a debt to credit of 9 percent or lower is best and falling within any bracket above that will adversely affect your score (the higher you go, the more it will hurt).

 Clue #3 – FICO “Damage Points”